-Pope Francis this week told an audience gave his blessing to the use of tattoos, telling an audience of young people not to fear them but to see tattoos as an opportunity for community and dialogue.
+Pope Francis gave his blessing to the use of tattoos, telling an audience of young people not to fear them but to see tattoos as an opportunity for community and dialogue.

-The pontiff was addressing a pre-Synodal meeting of young people at the Vatican on Monday, according to Vatican News.
+The pontiff was addressing a pre-Synodal meeting of young people at the Vatican, according to Vatican News.
 There a Ukranian seminarian asked how priests-in-training might 'respond to the complexities of present day culture – like tatoos for instance?'

 'Do not be scared of tattoos,' the Pope responded, as reported by ChurchPOP.
 'The Eritreans for years made the cross here [indicating the forehead].
 Also today we see them.
 The cross was tattooed.
 Yes, they are exaggerations, but today I see some.'